Registered Pomeranian Breeders: Find a Pomeranian Puppy

 Main Registration Pedigree Certificate

 This blue one is rarely given to a pet owner because it’s only for owners wanting to breed or show the dog.
-Dogs required for breeding, exhibition, or export must have main registration.
-The main register is always the blue pedigree paperwork.
+Dogs required for breeding, exhibition, or export must have a main registration, which is always the blue pedigree paperwork.

 The official term is MAIN REGISTRATION.
 There is no “MAINS” registration.
 Usually, only inexperienced breeders and owners refer to the main register as “mains.”